jojozhuang/jojozhuang.github.io/_tutorial/angular/building-web-application-with-angular.md

 category: angular
 image: angular.png
 date: 2017-01-22
-postdate: 2017-08-09
+postdate: 2017-12-14
 tags: [Angular]
 ---

-> Build web application with Angular4 and Angular CLI.
+> Build web application with Angular and Angular CLI.

 ## 1. Game Store Web Application
 Previously, I introduced how to use JSP and MySQL/MongoDB to build web application to manage products.
 In this tutorial, we will learn how to use Angular and RESTful web service to build such web application.